History of the Sega Mega-CD

 With two 16-bit 68000 processors, one could (falsely) jump to the conclusion the Mega-CD is a 32-bit machine, although the Giga Drive cannot be ruled out as an entirely different project, whose existence was leaked around the same period.

-On the first day of the Tokyo Toy Show 1991 (1991-06-01), Sega showed the device to the world.
+On the first day of the '91 Tokyo Toy Show (1991-06-06), Sega showed the device to the world.
+Sega had already revealed it to select journalists at Summer CES 1991 the prior week.
 27 third-party companies signed up for Mega-CD development, and three titles (with vague descriptions) were planned for the Japanese release in Autumn 1991.

 Sega weren't the only company to announce CD-ROM-based consoles that day.
 NEC unveiled their TurboDuo system (and Super CD-ROM² add-on) and Nintendo and Philips talked about the CD-i.
 Also in the air were rumours about a possible Neo Geo CD unit, all of which would end up competing with Sega's device.
 Sega may have also demonstrated the system's capability with a specifically made demo disc - whether it appeared at the Tokyo Toy Show is not known, but it was certainly shown not long afterwards.